Joalor64GH/Simple2DHorror/README.md

-# HaxeFlixel Template
+# Simple 2D Horror

-Just a simple template for making games with Flixel.
+My attempt at a barebones horror game.